Facely1er/AgroSoluceMarket-by-ERMITS/docs/UI_UX_ALIGNMENT_REVIEW.md

 ### Priority 2: Medium Impact (Do Next)

 4. **Refactor Existing Pages** ⏳ **IN PROGRESS**
-   - [ ] Update MarketplaceHome to use shared components
+   - [x] Update MarketplaceHome to use shared components ✅
    - [ ] Update BuyerLandingPage to use shared components
    - [ ] Update CooperativeDashboard to use shared components
    - [x] Update BuyerRequestForm to use shared components ✅